wasertech/Augmented-Generation-Interface/README.md

 # Augmented Generation Interface

-> What if you could guide your LLM to success?
+> What if you could guide your LLM towards success?

 ## Introducing

-The **Augmented Generation Interface Guidebook** is a collection of guides to help you guide your LLM to success.
+The **Augmented Generation Interface Guidebook** is a collection of guides to help you guide your LLM towards success.

 ## Example